John Graves Simcoe: Later career

-In 1794, Simcoe was appointed to the rank of major-general.
+In 1794, Simcoe was appointed to the rank of major general.
 In July 1796, poor health (gout and neuralgia) forced him to return to Britain.
 He was unable to return to Upper Canada and resigned his office in 1798.

-From October 1796 until March 1797, Simcoe briefly served as the commander of the British expeditionary force which was dispatched to captured the French colony of Saint-Domingue (modern-day Haiti), which was in the midst of a slave rebellion.
-Henry Dundas, 1st Viscount Melville, who was the Secretary of State for War for prime minister William Pitt the Younger, had instructed Sir Adam Williamson, the lieutenant-governor of Jamaica, to sign an agreement with representatives of the French colonists that promised to restore the ancien regime, slavery and discrimination against mixed-race colonists, a move that drew criticism from abolitionists William Wilberforce and Thomas Clarkson.

-After assuming control of the British forces in Saint-Domingue, Simcoe was attacked by Haitian forces under the command of Toussaint Louverture, who at the time was fighting on behalf of the French Republic.
-An assault on the British-held town of Saint-Marc was repulsed, though Haitian forces captured Mirebalais and the Central Plateau.
+From October 1796 until March 1797, Simcoe briefly served as the commander of the British expeditionary force which was dispatched to capture the French colony of Saint-Domingue, which was in the midst of the Haitian Revolution.
+After assuming control of the British forces in Saint-Domingue, Simcoe was attacked by troops under the command of Black general Toussaint Louverture, who at the time was fighting for the French Republic.
+An assault on the British-held town of Saint-Marc was repulsed, though Louverture's forces captured Mirebalais and the Central Plateau.
 Simcoe was eventually replaced as leader of the expeditionary force in March.

 Simcoe was appointed colonel of the 81st Foot in 1798, but exchanged the position for the 22nd Foot less than six months later.
-He was also promoted to lieutenant-general and was made commander of the Western District.
-In 1806, he was appointed Commander-in-Chief, India (to succeed Lord Cornwallis, who had died shortly after arriving in India).
-Simcoe died in Exeter, England, before assuming the post.
-Gerard Lake, 1st Viscount Lake, was reappointed to replace Simcoe.

-Simcoe was buried in Wolford Chapel on the Simcoe family estate near Honiton, Devon.
+Simcoe was appointed commander-in-chief in India in 1806, but he fell ill on his way there.
+He returned to England, where he died.
+He was buried in Wolford Chapel on the Simcoe family estate near Honiton, Devon.
 The Ontario Heritage Foundation acquired title to the chapel in 1982.

-Many of Simcoe's personal effects including his sword, sabre, and walking cane, may be viewed by appointment at the Archives of Ontario in Toronto.
+Many of Simcoe's personal effects, including his sword, sabre, and walking cane, may be viewed by appointment at the Archives of Ontario in Toronto.
 Elizabeth Simcoe's personal effects and hundreds of her watercolour paintings are also available there.